chirupings/chirupings/README.md

 - 👋 Hi, I’m @chirupings
 - 👀 I’m kinda interested in character designing and grinding video games XD
 - 🌱 I’m currently pursuing B.Tech(spec CS) at BITS Pilani
-- 📫 reach out to be at @chirrupings in instagram
+- 📫 reach out to be at @chirrupings on instagram
 - 😄 Pronouns: HE
 - ⚡ Fun fact: I'm gonna find the ONE PIECE